sakshiag/terraform-provider-ibm/website/docs/r/is_vpc.html.markdown

 The following attributes are exported:

 * `id` - The unique identifier of the VPC.
+* `default_security_group` - The unique identifier of the VPC default security group.
 * `status` - The status of VPC.